LayoutXML/AppListManager/README.md

 4. ActivityName (*String*) - activity name you would want to use for identifying or launching activities.
 For applications this variable is set to null.
 5. PackageName (*String*) - application package name.
 For activities it's still application package name.
 6. Permissions (*String[]*) - application permissions.
 For activities it's still application permissions.
+7. Object (*Object* (any object type)) - additional variable that you can use for your own needs.
+If you need multiple variables, create a new wrapper object (new type) to hold those variables.

 All these variables have getters and setters that can be used with `.set<Name>` and `.get<Name>`.
 For example, package name can be accessed with `.getPackageName()` and `.setPackageName(String)`.